User Management

 - Update Slack ID: Link or unlink Slack integration

-SSO Users
+SSO users

-Disabling Users
+Disabling users

 When a user should no longer have access:

-- Turn off "Account Active"
+- Turn off Account Active.

 Disabling a user:

-- Prevents them from logging in
+- Prevents them from signing in by any method (local password or SSO).

-- Preserves their audit trail and case history
+- Preserves their audit trail and case history.

-- Does not delete any data
+- Does not delete any data.

 Force Logout